mnahmad/links_2_tutorials/README.md

 ![Platform](https://img.shields.io/badge/Database-PostgreSQL-orange.svg?longCache=true)
 ![Platform](https://img.shields.io/badge/Language-R-blue.svg?longCache=true)

-# Links to some Interesting tutorials
+# Links to some Interesting resources
-This repo. contains links to some Interesting tutorials and answers to Stack Overflow questions.
+This repository contains links to some Interesting resources and answers to Stack Overflow questions.

 __All credit goes to content creators.
 Please like and share using original links.__

-### Python
+### Python and framework

 Topics